Independent Acoustics and Noise Control Expertise

 The simplest option for ceiling soundproofing is to make use of flexible resilient bars.

-Additional performance can be obtained by fixing a layer of our acoustic membrane in-between the two sheets of plasterboard.
-This material greatly damps the plasterboard.
-This resilient channel system approach can add up to 5-8dB to the overall performance because the structureborne vibrations are reduced.
+Additional performance can be obtained by fixing a layer of our T50 or VL-65 acoustic membrane in-between the two sheets of plasterboard.
+These products greatly damp the plasterboard as well as adding additional mass.
+This resilient channel system approach can add up to 5-8dB to the overall performance because the structure borne vibrations are reduced.

 If it is difficult to manoeuvre heavy plasterboard sheets into your property then use 3 layers of lighter 9mm plasterboard and sandwich a layer of acoustic membrane in-between each one.
-Our High Grab adhesive is ideal for sticking the soundproofing mat before securing the plasterboard.
+Our High Grab adhesive is ideal for sticking any acoustic membrane before securing the plasterboard.
 If the joists are on 450mm centres it may be easier to use 900mm wide plasterboard rather than 1200mm wide sheets as the edges of the board will coincide with the joists better.

 Higher Performance Floor/Ceiling Solution